jiehwan94/Voice_Converter/README.md

 # Extraing Key Info from Voice Data

-We are often put into a mundane task of entering information which can be automated.
+We are often put into a mundane task of entering information that can be automated.

 In this video, we will look at how a 3PL company can use voice data to automatically extract key information and create dashboard with visualizations and a navigation map.